-She holds Bachelor’s Degrees in Music Education and Voice Performance from The Pennsylvania State University and a Master’s Degree in Voice Performance from the University of Delaware.
-Ms. Doucette is certified in Elementary General Music by The Gordon Institute for Music Learning, and is the Director of Education for OperaDelaware.
+Ms. Doucette holds Bachelor’s Degrees in Music Education and Voice Performance from The Pennsylvania State University and a Master’s Degree in Voice Performance from the University of Delaware.
+She is certified in Elementary General Music by The Gordon Institute for Music Learning and is the Director of Education for OperaDelaware.

-Philip Doucette has been the Assistant Director of WCC since 2009 and has served as chorus manager from 2005-2015.
-Mr. Doucette is the director of WCC’s Young Men’s Ensemble and co-directs the other ensembles.
+Philip Doucette has been the Associate Director of WCC since 2009 and served as chorus manager from 2005-2015.
+Mr. Doucette is the director of WCC’s Tenor/Bass Choir (TBC) and co-directs the other ensembles.